sveetch/dependency-comb/docs/overview.rst

 Dependency comb use the `Pypi API`_ to get packages informations.

-However commands have a ``--cachedir`` argument to store these informations and avoid performing the same requests on consecutive command executions.
+The commands have a ``--cachedir`` argument to store these informations and avoid performing the same requests on consecutive command executions.
 This is useful if you are debugging your project requirements but be aware that there is no way to manage cache persistence life except removing the cache files.

+Finally the `Pypi API`_ is very fast and resilient, however we try to be gentle so the analyze is done with chunks.
+Every chunk contains an amount of requirements to analyze then makes a pause.

+The default values for the amount or requirements and pause time (in seconds) has been made for a reasonable usage.
+You may configure it differently for faster execution but please be nice with the `Pypi API`_

 Recursive included requirements